Background pattern

 Contact your doctor if you experience blurred vision or other visual disturbances.

-Use of Fluticasona Cipla with other medications
+Using Fluticasona Cipla with other medicines

 Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, think you may be pregnant, or intend to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Driving and operating machinery
+Driving and using machines

-3. How to Use Fluticasona Cipla
+3. How to use Fluticasona Cipla

 Adults and adolescents over 16 years: